Muju County: Countyscape

 In the spring, Gucheon-dong Cherry Blossom Road starting at Rajetongmun located in Seolcheon-myeon is notable for its scenery along with the royal azaleas that line a 28-km-long road in Deokyu Mountain.

 Clean fresh water in Gucheon-dong is popular in the summer.
-Rafting is available in the Geum River, and there are sandy beaches and Naedori (in Muju-eup), an inland islet blessed with fantastic rocks and stones.
+Rafting is available in the Geum River, and there are sandy beaches.

 Maple leaves at Deokyu Mountain (National Park) and Jeoksang Mountain can be seen during the fall.
 In particular, Jeoksang Mountain that is cited as one of the 100 most beautiful views in Korea is blessed with Gibong Summit, Hyangrobong Summit, Cheonil Fall, Jangdo Rock, Janggun Rock and Anryeomdae.
-In addition, Yangsu Power Generator at the summit, a mountaintop lake and such historic sites as Jeoksang Sanseong and Anguksa Temple make the area more valuable.
+In addition, Yangsu Power Generator at the summit, a mountaintop lake and historic sites as Jeoksang Sanseong and Anguksa Temple.

-Muju is compared to a beautiful painting in the winter.
-Since Muju Resort where a silver snowfield unfolds in the winter is equipped with large ski facilities, hotels, performing stages, saunas, swimming pools and amusement parks, it is loved by many wanting to enjoy a romantic winter.